xieyuheng/fidb-zero/docs/manual/09-indexing.md

 title: Indexing
 ---

-First let's have some design constraints:

-- FiDB must work fine without any indexes, all indexes must be optional.
+FiDB can work without any indexes, all indexes are optional.
-- We must be able to create and delete indexes at any time, without stopping the FiDB server.
+We can create and delete indexes at any time, without stopping the FiDB server.

 TODO